TOP 2020 Q3 and 4 Question: Why is the price of brass so high now!? (Also emailed as: "your prices suck").

 No. Similar our view on credit card processing fees, we do not charge any extra order percentage fee for materials or to pack your order.

 Our eCommerce platform and shipping partners, generate a shipping email when a label has been purchased.
 Your package will be on its way to the post office shortly.
-Often the labels will be created in the evening or over night and taken to the post office in the morning when they open.
-We also fulfill during the weekends, but the post office may not scan the package until Monday morning (or next open business day following a holiday).
 The USPS scanning and tracking system does take time to update so please check back with USPS for updated information.
+UPS will update when the UPS truck comes for the pickup.